 For years we’ve been told to wear a longer shoe in order to get a wider shoe or a wider calf.
 Many of us have never had access to shoes wider than a C width.

 But wider widths are becoming more of a necessity.
 As we get older and spend more time in sandals, our feet tend to spread out.
-And don’t forget that, as your body adds pounds, your legs and feet also add weight.
-Avenue, Payless Shoe Source and WideWidths.com are great sources of big selections of shoes and boots in wider widths and longer lengths.
+And don’t forget that as your body adds pounds, your legs and feet also add weight.
+Avenue, Payless Shoe Source and WideWidths.com are great sources of shoes and boots in wider widths and longer lengths.

 Legwear: Are your socks/tights/pantyhose/knee highs the right size?

-Most hosiery sizing is based on your height and weight.
+Hosiery sizing is based on your height and weight.
 Most of us know how tall we are (or aren’t!).
 But, most of us don’t really know how much we weight.
-Or, we use our “driver’s license weight” to determine our tight or pantyhose size.
+Or, we use our “driver’s license weight” to determine our legwear size.
+This often results in legwear that doesn’t fit correctly.

-Stop punishing yourself with pantyhose, tights and knee highs that slide down to your knees as soon as you pull them on.
+Stop punishing yourself with tights and pantyhose that slide down to your knees as soon as you pull them on.
 Hosiery is now available in sizes up to 7X.
 Check out Just My Size, Lane Bryant and Catherines.

 Watches: Are you still wearing a 7½” watchband on an 8+” wrist?